ParadigmFoundation/kosu-monorepo/packages/go-kosu/docs/kosu_rpc.md

 ### _TotalOrders_

 TotalOrders returns the total number of orders in the system.
-This number is incremented each time one submits a new valid order
+This number is incremented each time one submits a new valid order.

 _Method:_